-Budgeted cost: £2579.00
+Budgeted cost: £2579.00+ £2485.44

 Activity Evidence that supports this approach (Taken from the EEF Teaching & Learning Toolkit) Challenge number(s) addressed Continued development and investment in Read Write Inc to ensure rigorous, systematic teaching of phonics across KS1 and KS2 where needed.
 Reading is central to all learning, and low attainment in reading has a negative impact on all areas of the curriculum.
-2 - directly 1,3,4 - indirectly This includes significant funding for the resources required; for release time for the RWI Lead to attend additional training and development days; and for the staffing required for effective delivery.
-See above re evidence from the EEF Provision of support staff to provide or enable intervention and additional support at the point of need in any subject for all disadvantaged pupils who require this, either in the form of pre-teaching, support within the mainstream lesson, or subsequent intervention or conferencing.
-EEf - Teaching Assistants can have a very positive impact on pupil outcomes, particularly when they are trained to deliver this to individuals or small groups, supplementing high quality first teaching.
+All aspects This includes significant funding for the resources required; for release time for the RWI Lead to attend additional training and development days; and for the staffing required for effective delivery.
+Provision of support staff to provide or enable intervention and additional support at the point of need in any subject for all disadvantaged pupils who require this, either in the form of pre-teaching, support within the mainstream lesson, or subsequent intervention or conferencing.
+EEF - Teaching Assistants can have a very positive impact on pupil outcomes, particularly when they are trained to deliver this to individuals or small groups, supplementing high quality first teaching.
+Computer based programmes to enable learning and create interventions.